 The OECD supports the emerging consensus that post-2015 education goals should retain a focus on access and equity while emphasizing the quality of learning from early childhood through primary and secondary education.
 The OECD is well placed to contribute to the definition of learning goals and targets, based on the experience of the Programme for International Student Assessment (PISA).
 More than 70 countries participate in PISA and a new initiative will seek to make it more relevant for developing countries.
 PISA could provide a means for all countries to measure progress towards national and international post-2015 education goals.

-Listen to a summary from one of the authors, Geraldine Ang, an Environmental Analyst for the OECD.
+Listen to a summary from one of the authors, Michael Ward, a Development Analyst for the OECD.

 The post-2015 framework presents a unique opportunity to build on the achievements of the Millennium Development Goals (MDGs), while also addressing the dimensions that lag behind.
 It is time to act now – to increase both the political will and the resources to achieve full and lasting gender equality, women’s empowerment and women’s rights.
 This paper reiterates the call for a post-2015 framework that retains a strong, standalone goal on gender equality and women’s empowerment, and integrates gender-specific targets and indicators in the other goals.